ddow/dashboard-agent/README.md

 Re-deploy the updated ZIP to resolve the runtime import error.

 If the function already exists, check its architecture:

 ```bash
 aws lambda get-function-configuration --function-name YOUR_NAME --query 'Architectures[0]'
 ```

-If the command returns `x86_64`, delete the function or rerun `03_deploy_lambda.sh` with `PACKAGE_ARCH=arm64`.
-The script detects an architecture mismatch and recreates the function with the correct architecture.
+If it reports `x86_64`, remove the function or rerun `03_deploy_lambda.sh` with `PACKAGE_ARCH=arm64`.
+The deploy script automatically deletes and recreates the Lambda when it detects an architecture mismatch.